-As a result, the plantar fascia ligaments experience a lot of wear and tear throughout daily life.
-Too much pressure on your feet, however, can damage or tear ligaments.
+Naturally, plantar fascia ligaments experience a lot of wear and tear throughout daily life.
+However, too much pressure on your feet can damage or tear these ligaments.
 In this case, the plantar fascia can become inflamed, causing heel pain and stiffness.

 What are the symptoms of plantar fasciitis?

 The main symptom of plantar fasciitis is pain at the bottom of the heel, or sometimes in the middle of the foot.
-Plantar fasciitis more commonly affects just one foot, but can also affect both.
+Plantar fasciitis often affects just one foot, but it can affect both.

-Pain caused by plantar fasciitis develops gradually over time and depending on the person, the pain can be dull or sharp.
+Pain caused by plantar fasciitis develops gradually and, depending on the person, the pain can be dull or sharp.
 Some people also experience a burning or aching sensation on the bottom of their foot that extends outwards from the heel.

-For example, if the pain is a lot worse when you start walking after resting or sleeping, the pain feels better during exercise but returns after resting, or if you find it difficult to raise your toes off of the floor, you may have plantar fasciitis.
+This includes pain being more intense after resting or sleeping, pain improving during exercise but returning after, and having difficulty raising your toes off the floor.
 Climbing stairs can also be very difficult due to heel stiffness.

 What causes plantar fasciitis?

-- Active men and women between the ages of 40 and 60 are at the highest risk of developing plantar fasciitis.
+- Active men and women between the ages of 40 and 60 have the highest risk of developing plantar fasciitis.
 This is largely because feet widen and flatten with age which makes it increasingly difficult for the arch of the foot to distribute weight properly.

 - Plantar fasciitis is slightly more common in women than men.
-The reasons behind this are not exactly clear, but it’s thought to be associated with factors such as pregnancy and wearing more unsupportive shoes.
+The reasons behind this aren’t clear, but it’s thought to be associated with factors such as pregnancy and wearing more unsupportive shoes (like high heels).

 - People who are overweight or obese are at greater risk of the condition due to increased pressure on the plantar fascia ligaments.
-This can be especially true if you’ve experienced sudden weight gain.
+This can be especially true in cases of sudden weight gain.

-- If you have structural foot problems – for example, very high arches or very flat feet – you are at higher risk.
+- If you have structural foot problems – for example, very high arches or very flat feet – you’re at higher risk.

 - Tight Achilles tendons (the tendons attaching the calf muscle to your heels) can also lead to plantar fascia pain.

-Other risk factors include wearing shoes with soft soles or poor arch support, exercising on hard surfaces, overstretching the sole of your foot, taking part in exercise with a tight calf or heel, and suddenly becoming more active – for example, doing a lot more walking, running, or just standing up in general.
+Other risk factors include wearing shoes with soft soles or poor arch support, exercising on hard surfaces, overstretching the sole of your foot, taking part in exercise with a tight calf or heel, and suddenly becoming more active (for example, doing a lot more walking, running, or standing up in general).

 The cause of plantar fasciitis discomfort itself is still unclear.
-However, according to this study, the condition may involve degeneration of the plantar fascia rather than inflammation.
+However, the results of this study suggest that the condition may involve degeneration of the plantar fascia rather than inflammation.
 This would also help to explain why mature adults are more likely to be affected.